Take part in the ongoing

 - Donations to local organizations - $1,000 (including to the first responders who keep River visitors safe!)

 If your budget allows, please contribute to our regular annual expense fund today!
-Please consider automatic monthly donations: this commitment helps ensure reliable support for our annual expenses.
-Contributions may be made online at our PayPal donation link below, or by check to Rock River Preservation, Inc. at the address on our contact page.
+Please consider automatic monthly donations: this commitment helps ensure reliable support for ongoing expenses.
+Contributions may be made at our PayPal donation link below, or by check to Rock River Preservation, Inc. at the address on our contact page.

 Additional Ways to Support the River